The Early Days

 Moving On Up

-In January of 1951, San Antonio College moved to its present site on San Pedro Avenue across from San Pedro Park.
+In January 1951, San Antonio College moved to its present site on San Pedro Avenue across from San Pedro Park.
 Enrollment was less than 500 students.
-The Southern Association of Colleges and Schools granted accreditation to the college in 1955.
+The Southern Association of Colleges and Schools granted accreditation to the college in 1952.

 In the mid-1960s the college expanded its mission to include vocational, technical and adult education.
 By the late 1960s San Antonio College became a comprehensive community college by expanding offerings in occupational and technical courses and by assuming the San Antonio Independent School District’s continuing education program.